 |8 or 9||30 days (5 renewals possible)|

-You have the option to renew a book five times at the most, when first, there is no reservation for it and second, the loan condition assigned is 4 or 8.
+You have the option to renew a book, when first, there is no reservation for it and second, the loan condition assigned is 4 or 8.
 The renewal must be made on the last day of the loan period at the latest otherwise overdue fees will accrue.

 The new loan period starts on the day of the renewal.
 Since other users may reserve items any time, please make sure that the borrowed item can be renewed at all by checking your loan account.
 You can renew the items online by using the renewal feature in your loan account - simply press the button "verlängern".